m-narayan/smart/README.md

 * debian-cd/ debian-cd SVN truck

+FAQs
+====

 * How to sync with upstream?

   $cd ucs/

   $git svn rebase

   $cd debian-cd/

   $git svn rebase

 * How can I get more information?

   See: http://learn.github.com/p/git-svn.html for detailed information.

 wiki
 ====